lsmanoel/CEM_2/python_aux/experiments_list.md

 }

 file_list[file_index] = {
-    "Board": "Board Name",
+    'Board': 'Board Name',
-    "File": "../full/path/of/file.csv",
+    'File Name': '../full/path/of/file.csv',
-    "Legend": "Legend of curve of file_index for this experiment" }
+    'Legend': 'Legend of curve of file_index for this experiment' }
 ```